-On July 8, 2022, the Company announced closing of its acquisition of a 100% interest in the Maybrun Property, through the acquisition of Privco.
-The Company acquired all of the issued and outstanding common shares of Privco in exchange for the issuance of 5,000,000 common shares of the Company to the shareholders of Privco and the issuance of 200,000 common shares of the Company to the former vendors of the Maybrun Property.
+On July 7, 2022, the Company closed its acquisition of a 100% interest in the Maybrun Property, through the acquisition of LRE.
+The Company acquired all of the issued and outstanding common shares of LRE in exchange for the issuance of 5,000,000 common shares to the shareholders of LRE and the issuance of 200,000 common shares to the former vendors of the Maybrun Property.

-Privco acquired 100% of the mineral rights, surface access and mining rights to an area encompassed by 20 patented mining claims in early 2020 and subsequently carried out an initial work program on same.
-Access to the property is via paved highways and 28 kilometres of logging roads.
-The patented mining claims are held 100% by Privco under a purchase agreement with the property vendor.
+LRE acquired 100% interest in the Maybrun property, encompassed by 20 patented mining claims, in early 2020, and subsequently carried out an initial work program.
+Access to the property is via paved highways and 28 kilometres of logging roads